Sequencer Command Reference

 • actorName: The name of the dialogue actor.
 It must have a Dialogue Actor component.
 Default: speaker.

-• panelID: A subtitle panel number or 'default' for the default panel or 'bark' to use the actor's bark UI.
+• panelID: A subtitle panel number or 'default' for the default panel or 'bark' to use the actor's bark UI or 'custom' to use the custom panel assigned to the actor's Dialogue Actor component ('custom' assumes component exists).

 • immediate: (Optional) If specified as the third parameter, panel change takes effect immediately.